 Recognize the Signs You Need a New Water Heater

-We replaced a 50-gallon gas water heater model with a new unit for a customer whose old one had developed a leak at the bottom of the tank.
+We replaced a 50-gallon gas water heater model with a new unit for a customer who’s old one had developed a leak at the bottom of the tank.
 And unfortunately, once you notice that your water heater is leaking, replacement is your only option.

 Water heaters are pretty good at letting you know when their time is coming to an end.
 Hopefully, with these warning signs, you’ll be able to call in a replacement before anything happens and you’re left without hot water in your home.

 - Age: The life expectancy of a water heater is normally 8-12 years.
-If yours falls within that, or is older, it’s time to start thinking about replacement.
+If yours falls within that or is older, it’s time to start thinking about replacement.
 Even if it’s working fine now, it may not have much time left.

 - Loud noises: If you think you hear something out of the ordinary coming from your tank, you probably do, which means it’s time for a new one.